 2. Licensees will be notified at their address of record as to the expiration of their Certificate, and the necessity to renew.
 All renewals and payments must be received by December 31 of the year of expiration.

 a.
-Any individual who does not apply for renewal by December 31st will be sent a second (2nd) notice by Certified Mail stating the individual has until February 1st to apply for renewal and pay a late fee of fifty dollars ($50.00) in addition to the renewal fee.
+The license of any individual who does not apply for renewal by December 31st of every odd-numbered calendar year will expire.
+However, the Board will send a second (2nd) notice to the licensee by Certified Mail stating the individual has until February 15th (or the following business day) to apply for renewal and pay a late fee of fifty dollars ($50.00) in addition to the renewal fee.
 A copy of the second (2nd) notice will be sent to the Operator’s Superintendent if the Licensee is employed at a Rhode Island Wastewater Treatment Facility.

 b.
-If a Licensee who has received a second notice does not renew by February 1st and pay the renewal fee and the $50 late fee, said License will be revoked after an appropriate hearing is offered, per § 5.12(D) of this Part.
-Once the Board revokes an individual’s License, said individual will no longer be able to work as an operator at a Wastewater Treatment Facility in the State of Rhode Island.
+If a Licensee does not renew by February 15th and pay the renewal fee and the $50 late fee, the expiration of said License will remain permanently in effect.
+Once an individual’s License is permanently expired, said individual will no longer be able to work as an operator at a Wastewater Treatment Facility in the State of Rhode Island.

 c.
-Should the Board be unable to contact a Licensee whose address of record has changed and no forwarding address is available, and if that Licensee is no longer working at a Wastewater Treatment Facility in Rhode Island, that individual’s License will be terminated without further attempts at notification.
+Should the Board be unable to contact a Licensee whose address of record has changed and no forwarding address is available, and if that Licensee is no longer working at a Wastewater Treatment Facility in Rhode Island, the Board will make no further attempt at notification regarding licensure expiration.

 d.
 Re-certification will be through examination only.